 - Legal research and the preparation of legal memoranda

-- Public legal education, including presentations and writing brochures
+- Public legal education, including presentation delivery and brochure creation

-- Support to lawyers working on pro bono cases
+- Internships supporting lawyers working on pro bono cases

 Projects are developed with our community partners over the summer.
 PBSC students volunteer 3-5 hours per week between September and March excluding exam periods and mid-term breaks.